 Woody John Woodcock - Virginia Beach, Virginia

 When our darlings reach about six months old and the threat of SIDS is greatly reduced, we breathe a sigh of relief.
 We begin to think of their cribs as safe havens.
 While they may not always be happy in their cribs, they won’t be able to hurt themselves while in the protection of those four slatted walls.
 But how do we get them to stay in bed as they grow?

-He learns to pull himself to standing.
+First, he learns to pull himself to standing.
 Soon he is cruising ’round and ’round the crib, instead of going down for a nap.
 Then he begins to bounce up and down.
 Before long, he catapults over the top — generally landing with a loud thud.
 A long silence follows, then a heart-stopping wail.

 It’s high time for a big-boy bed.